pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 ### Stop the cluster

-When you are finished, you can remove the cluster by running the following command.
-Doing so will require you to create the cluster and install the ingress controller when you want another cluster.
+When you are finished, you can remove the cluster by running the following command, which removes the cluster completely.
+You will be required to recreate the cluster and reinstall the ingress controller to use `kind` again.

 ```sh
 kind delete cluster --name ping
 ```
 ## Minikube cluster
 In this section, a minikube installation with ingress is created.
-Minikube is simpler than kind overall to configure, but does end up with an IP other than localhost that must be discovered.
+Minikube is simpler than kind overall to configure, but ends up needing one step to configured a tunnel to the cluster that must be managed.
+For this guide, the Docker driver will be used.
+As with `kind` above, Kubernetes in Docker Desktop must be disabled.

 ### Prerequisites